Right to Farm debate likely to return to General Assembly

 The legislation’s opponents say it is intended to shield large industrial farms not only against lawsuits from an influx of suburban homeowners who find farm operations offensive but even from other farmers who don’t want giant livestock operations in their midst polluting their air and water.

-“Major industrial row crop farmers as well as the organic types who opposed this bill showed this mantra [the bill’s supporters] were pushing that this was good for all Georgia famers was not true,” Rogers said.
+“Major industrial row crop farmers as well as the organic types who opposed this bill showed this mantra (the bill’s supporters) were pushing that this was good for all Georgia farmers was not true,” Rogers said.

 Rogers said there’s no need to update the Right to Farm Act because the original law already contains sufficient protections for farmers when neighbors who object to the sights, smells and sounds of farming move into their vicinity.